opauloborges/Xibo-Youtube-Module/README.md

-# Xibo-Youtube-Module
+## Xibo-Youtube-Module
-Exibe vídeos do YouTube a partir de uma URL, com regex realizada no JavaScript.
+- Displays YouTube videos from a URL, with regex processing performed in JavaScript.

-# Requisitos
+## Requirements
-- **Xibo CMS** versão 4.0 ou superior.
+- Xibo CMS version 4.0 or higher.
-- Não testado em versões anteriores
+- Not tested on previous versions.
-- O Player precisa estar conectado a internet e com acesso liberado ao YouTube
+- The Player must be connected to the internet and have access to YouTube.

 ---
 ## Instalação
 - Copie os arquvos para a pasta `\custom` do seu CMS.
 Feito isso  vá até Administração > Modulos e procure por YouTube ative o modulo e vá ate o editor de Layout e procure pelo módulo.

-## Estrutura de Pastas para módulos customizados da Xibo
+## Folder Structure for Xibo Custom Modules

         ├── /custom/